genilab/genilab.github.io/README.md

 ![GenI-Lab Banner](./images/genilab-banner.png)

 ### [Home](README.md) | [Projects](PROJECTS.md) | [Publications](KNOWLEDGE.md) | [Education](KNOWLEDGE.md#education) | [Team](PEOPLE.md) |  [Join Us](JOIN.md)

-The Generative Intelligence Lab in the Department of Electrical Engineering and Computer Sciences at FAU  supports the design, development, delivery of research-oriented Generative Intelligence Systems to a wide range of Research Communities and Industry Partners.
+The Generative Intelligence Lab in the Department of Electrical Engineering and Computer Sciences at FAU supports the design, development, and deployment of research-driven Generative Intelligence Systems for a wide range of research communities and industry partners.

 <h3 style="color:#2B65CF">We are builders of Generative Intelligence Systems!</h3>